 I have told the glad news of deliverance in the great congregation.

-Each week in our congregation we have a 'Spotlight', a short opportunity to highlight some activity or person that will be of special interest to folk and also be an opportunity to pray for that person or activity.
+Each week in our congregation we have a 'Spotlight' — a short opportunity to highlight some activity or person that will be of special interest to folk and an opportunity to pray for that person or activity.

 Telling the glad news of deliverance!
 Ask God to help you to tell someone of what he has done for you.
 It will be a blessing to you and to the other person!